10. Moving images

 display.show(img)

-shift_x_y(img, 1, 0, sleeptime)
+shift_x_y(img, 1, 0, sleep_time)

-shift_x_y(img, 1, 1, sleeptime)
+shift_x_y(img, 1, 1, sleep_time)

-shift_x_y(img, 0, 1, sleeptime)
+shift_x_y(img, 0, 1, sleep_time)

 Tasks